-Our Commission has been extremely clear about one thing in this area: that the "minimum-distribution" [i.e., minimum-size] and "minimum-intercept" methods are not acceptable, and that the only costs which should be considered customer-related are the costs of meters, services, meter reading and billing.
-Our staff believes that is the most common approach taken by Commissions around the country.65
+14Our Commission has been extremely clear about one thing in this15area: that the "minimum-distribution" [i.e., minimum-size] and16"minimum-intercept" methods are not acceptable, and that the only17costs which should be considered customer-related are the costs of18meters, services, meter reading and billing.
+Our staff believes that is19the most common approach taken by Commissions around the20country.

-8 Indeed, as discussed above in Section II, the South Carolina Public Service 9 Commission rejected the use of minimum-system methods and directed the 10 Company's predecessor to use the basic customer method in an order issued one 11 year prior to publication of the NARUC Manual.
-And despite the fact that the 12 chapter on embedded cost of service studies does not discuss the basic customer 13 method, the Company's affiliate in Indiana chose to adopt this classification 14 method two years after publication of the NARUC Manual.
+Indeed, as discussed above in Section II, the Company or its predecessor was using the basic customer method in South Carolina before the NARUC Manual was published and continued to rely on this classification method for more than two decades thereafter.
+And despite the fact that the chapter on embedded cost of service studies does not discuss the basic customer method, the